Boundedness of spectral multipliers of generalized Laplacians on compact manifolds with boundary: Introduction

-Let us take the space to review some literature.
-In the past, arguably the most well-studied case has been for $M$ complete (stronger results for compact) without boundary and $L = \Delta$, the Laplace-Beltrami operator.
-For typical results on compact manifolds with boundary, we refer to ~\cite{T1}, particularly the combination of Theorem 1.3 of Chapter XII and Theorem 2.5 of Chapter XI.
-On the non-compact setting, very definitive results abound.
-For more details, refer to ~\cite{CGT}, ~\cite{MMV}, ~\cite{T2}, ~\cite{T4}, ~\cite{T5}.
-In the papers which deal with a non-compact setting, an additional difficulty is in analyzing $\varphi^b(\sqrt{-\Delta})$, because of the failure of the compact Sobolev embedding.
-Particularly for manifolds like the hyperbolic space, where the volume of a radius $r$-ball grows exponentially with $r$, one requires more stringent restrictions on $\varphi$, namely, $\varphi$ being holomorphic on a strip around the $x$-axis, satisfying bounds of the form (\ref{pdc}).
+Results of the type (\ref{l-l}) have been well-studied for complete Riemannian manifolds $M$ without boundary and $L = \Delta$, the Laplace-Beltrami operator.
+When $M$ is compact, we refer to ~\cite{T1}, particularly the combination of Theorem 1.3 of Chapter XII and Theorem 2.5 of Chapter XI.
+For results in the non-compact setting, refer to ~\cite{CGT}, ~\cite{MMV}, \cite{T3}, ~\cite{T4}, ~\cite{T5}, etc. In the papers which deal with a non-compact setting, an additional difficulty is in analyzing $\varphi^b(\sqrt{-\Delta})$, because of the failure of the compact Sobolev embedding.
+Particularly for manifolds like the hyperbolic space, where the volume growth is exponential with respect to the distance, one requires more stringent restrictions on $\varphi$, namely, $\varphi$ being holomorphic on a strip around the $x$-axis, satisfying bounds of the form (\ref{pdc}).
 This condition was first introduced in the paper ~\cite{CS}.
-This motivated some research on the optimal width of said strip that allowed the $L^p$ boundedness results to go through on a non-compact setting.
-To the best of our knowledge, the sharpest results in this direction appear in ~\cite{T4}.
-Also, in ~\cite{CGT}, $\varphi^{\#}(\sqrt{-\Delta})$ was analyzed as a pseudodifferential operator, something we cannot do in our present setting because of the presence of a boundary, as even the square root of the Dirichlet Laplacian does not admit interpretation as a pseudodifferential operator (the scalar square root of the Laplacian fails the ``transmission condition''; see, for example, equation (18.2.20) of ~\cite{Ho}).
-Our analysis will be a hybrid of the styles of ~\cite{DOS} and ~\cite{DM} which use mainly probabilistic arguments at a semigroup level on one hand, and the approach of ~\cite{T5}, which follows and refines the results in ~\cite{MMV} on the other.
-Let us also heuristically discuss some of the main lines of investigation in ~\cite{DOS} and ~\cite{DM}.
-The results are set in the context of an open subset $X$ of a metric measure space of homogeneous type.
-If $L$ be a negative semi-definite, self-adjoint operator on $L^2(X)$, they assume that the integral kernel of $L$ satisfies
+This motivated some research on the optimal width of said strip; to the best of our knowledge, the sharpest results in this direction appear in ~\cite{T4}.
+Also, in ~\cite{CGT}, $\varphi^{\#}(\sqrt{-\Delta})$ was analyzed as a pseudodifferential operator, something we cannot do in our present setting because of the presence of a boundary.
+It is well-known that the scalar square root of the Laplacian fails the ``transmission condition'' (see, for example, equation (18.2.20) of ~\cite{Ho}) to be a pseudodifferential operator.
+Our analysis will be a combination of methods from ~\cite{DOS} and ~\cite{DM}, and the approach of ~\cite{T5}, which follows and refines the results in ~\cite{MMV}.